arcusmaximus/SottrModTools/Documentation.md

   Regular DirectX texture.
 The game actually has its own texture format, but it's so close to DDS that the extractor and mod manager perform the conversion automatically (without any quality loss).

-- **.tr11shaderlib**
+- **.trXshaderlib**

   Contains one or more compiled shaders (DXBC).

-- **.tr11contentref**
+- **.trXcontentref**

   The root resource of certain special .drm files containing lists of game content, such as collectibles or outfit traits.
-Just like .tr11objectref, this resource type contains nothing more than a reference to a .tr11dtp resource with the actual data.
+Just like .trXobjectref, this resource type contains nothing more than a reference to a .trXdtp resource with the actual data.

-  .tr11contentref resources can be found in .drm files starting with "global," such as globalcollectibleinfo.drm.

-- **.tr11dtp**
+- **.trXdtp**

   Catch-all resource type used for (almost) everything not listed above.

-There are a few other extensions such as .tr11script, which are however unexplored and not moddable.
+There are a few other extensions such as .trXscript, which are however unexplored and not moddable.

 ## Installation

 The extractor and manager need no installation and can be run from anywhere.
-They'll try to autodetect where SOTTR is installed and ask you to provide the location if they can't find it.
+They'll try to autodetect where each game is installed and ask you to provide the location if they can't find it.

 The Blender addon can be installed as follows.
 Note that it requires Blender **3.6.5** or above (including 4.0).

 - Click Edit → Preferences in the menu.
 - Select the "Add-ons" tab.
-- Click "Install..."
+- Click "Install..." (in Blender 4.0 and above, this is hidden behind a small down-arrow button in the top right of the window).
-- Select io_scene_sottr.zip.
+- Select io_scene_tr_reboot.zip.
-- Enable the checkmark next to "Import-Export: SOTTR mesh support."
+- Enable the checkmark next to "Import-Export: TR Reboot mesh support."

 Finally, if you want to use the binary templates (not needed for mesh/animation editing), simply place them in the correct folder depending on which hex editor you have: